 Participants may borrow against their vested account balance subject to the provisions specified in the Plan agreement.
 Notes receivable shall not exceed five years, except for a maximum of ten years for the purchase of a primary residence.
 The notes receivable are secured by the vested balance in the participant's account and bear interest at the prime rate plus 1%.
 Principal and interest are required to be repaid in equal installments over the term of the receivable.
-Notes receivable from participants are valued at their unpaid principal balance plus any accrued but unpaid interest at December 31, 2011 and 2010.
+Notes receivable from participants are valued at their unpaid principal balance plus any accrued but unpaid interest at December 31, 2012 and 2011.
+Related fees are recorded as administrative expenses and are expensed when they are incurred.
 Delinquent participant loans are reclassified as distributions based upon the terms of the plan document.